thumptech/yadmin/README.md

 * Fontawesome - e.g. `meteor add fortawesome:fontawesome`

 #### 1. Install ####
-Download to your packages directory and run `meteor add yogiben:admin` then go to `/admin` for the setup wizzard.
+Download to your packages directory and run `meteor add ignacy130:yadmin`.

 #### 2. Config ####
 The simplest possible config with one, 'Posts', collection.